The metal chairs

-Metal chairs are a magnificent example of the historical evolution of design in the West.
-After the industrial revolution, the furniture is not limited to fabrics for upholstery and wood.
-They are new materials appearing, offering new possibilities.
-Afterwards, in closer times, were also introduced different types of plastic, filling of color dining rooms, lounges and bars half the world.
+are a magnificent example of the historic evolution of design in the Western world.
+After the industrial revolution, furniture was not just reduced to upholstery and wood.
+New materials emerged, offering new possibilities.
+Afterwards, different types of plastics were introduced, filling diningrooms, livingrooms and bars around the world with colour.

 Our catalog of metal chairs

-Why should we continue?
-It is better to find out for yourself our most "hard" and at the same time beautiful section.
+But why should we continue?
+It is much better to discover by yourself our most “solid”, and at the same time beautiful, section.